 Hello Planning Mashers!

-In this post, we’ll talk about why you need a vision board, how to set it up in your Bullet Journal and how to use it to achieve your dreams.
+In this post, we’ll talk about why you need a vision board, how to turn it into a Bullet Journal page and how to use it to achieve your dreams.

 The vision board is a very popular concept, and I’ve been dying to give it a try!